-The Council is supported by its sponsoring organizations.
+The Council is supported by its member organizations.
 Many of these organizations have been involved with ACGA since its early days.
-Many more have come on board since then, realizing that the work of the Council is worth more than the annual sponsorship fee.
+Many more have come on board since then, realizing that the work of the Council is worth more than the annual membership fee.

-- How can my organization become a sponsor?
+- How can my organization become a member?

 Click here to see "How To Join ACGA".